inoubliwissem/BigDataLab4TalTech/README.md

 $cd BigDataLab4TalTech
 $docker build -t node-sh .
 ```
- if you want to verify the creattion of this image you can check all created images using the next command line:
+ if you want to verify the creation of this image you can check all created images using the next command line:
  ```
 $docker images
 ```